 Close unneeded programs

-While it is not critical when you have sufficient bandwidth, many applications are susceptible to use your internet connection, not to mention CPU resources.
-Peer to peer applications such as Skype are probably the worst, as they WILL use your Internet connection even at idle.
+While it is not critical when you have sufficient bandwidth, many applications are susceptible to using your internet connection, not to mention CPU resources.
+Peer-to-peer applications such as Skype are probably the worst, as they WILL use your Internet connection even at idle.
 In doubt, shut down all the programs you know you do not need.

 Closing Browser Windows and Tabs that you do not need

 With Web 2.0 came the capacity for pages to keep on requesting data.
 A page that you have loaded and that is still in a browser window or tab may still be using some of your bandwidth to update its contents.

 Consider using a different browser specifically for low bandwidth connections

 Outside of browser speed considerations, browser settings, and browser security settings affect the perceived connection speed.
 Using a different browser exclusively for when you have limited bandwidth allows you to set less demanding settings (pop-up blocker set, longer history allowed, less demanding security settings) for those occasions.
 Please note that we do not recommend lowering security settings as an acceptable full-time workaround.

 Conduct regular virus and spyware scans

 Viruses and spyware also use up memory and they can contribute to a connection appearing slow.
 While the primary reason for running antivirus software is to protect your computer and data integrity, it may also yield a speed increase.